 Public parks can work their magic only if they give what people they need.
 People use green spaces in cities in different ways depending on their community’s historical experience and cultural standards.
 Access to parks is strongly linked with better health outcomes so it is important to design them in context.
 But the mere existence of a park does not ensure a community benefits from it.
+We need to be designing parks that people use.

 In an article for The Conversation, Thaisa Way covers the history of parks, importance of easy access and cultural relevance.
 Lots of links to research papers within the article titled: “Parks work for cities, but only if people use them”.
 And that is a question of design.